Electronics & Hardware Companies That Sponsor H-1B Visas

 Which electronics companies are the largest H-1B sponsors?

-Apple, Qualcomm, Intel, NVIDIA, Texas Instruments, Broadcom, and Applied Materials are among the most consistent H-1B sponsors in this sector.
+Apple, Qualcomm, Intel, NVIDIA, Texas Instruments, Broadcom, and Applied Materials are among the most consistent H-1B visa sponsors in this sector.
 Semiconductor companies in particular have extremely high rates of H-1B employment because the global talent pool for advanced chip design and process engineering is concentrated outside the U.S.

 Does the semiconductor industry face any special H-1B considerations?